Turkey's inflation hits a 19-year high of 36%

 The Turkish Statistical Institute said the consumer price index increased by 13.58% in December from the previous month, further eroding peoples' purchasing power.
 The yearly increase in food prices was 43.8%, the data showed.

+Speaking after a Cabinet meeting, Erdogan promised a return to single-digit inflation.

+“Whatever the reason, we regret that our citizens are faced with such a picture,” Erdogan said in reference to Monday's inflation rate.
+“We are determined to break the neck of inflation and bring it back to single digits as soon as possible.”

-Inflation has been rising in the country while the Turkish lira has been slumping to record lows after the country's central bank — under pressure from President Recep Tayyip Erdogan — cut a key interest rate by 5 percentage points in September.
+Inflation has been rising in the country while the Turkish lira has been slumping to record lows after the country's central bank — under pressure from Erdogan — cut a key interest rate by 5 percentage points in September.

 The weakened lira has made imports, fuel and everyday items more expensive and has left many in the country of some 84 million struggling to buy food and other basic goods.
 Many have been purchasing foreign currencies and gold to protect their savings.